BunnyEncoder20/GitHub/Most Important Interview Core Questions.md

 - [ ] What is JOIN ..
 Explain types of JOINs  Inner and Outer Join
 - [ ] Diff between 2 tier and 3 tier architecture
 - [ ] Diff between TRUNCATE and DELETE command ..
-- [ ] Difference between Intension and Extension in a DataBase
+- [ ] Difference between Intension and Extension in a Data Base
 - [ ] Difference between share lock and exclusive lock, definition of lock

 ## Networking